NARA Privacy Act Systems: NARA 24

 AUTHORITY FOR MAINTENANCE OF THE SYSTEM: Executive Order 10450; Executive Order 12958, as amended; Executive Order 12968; Executive Order 13142; and 5 U.S.C.
 301.

 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains personnel security records on individuals to make suitability for Federal or contractual employment and to issue and decertify security clearances.
-Routine use statements A, C, D, F, G, and H, described in Appendix A, apply to this system of records.
+Routine use statements A, C, D, F, G, H, and I described in Appendix A, apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM: